 IBM SP - Blackforest

-The SP was initially made up of eight tall black boxes – a virtual "black forest" of computers.
-Following a tradition of naming NCAR computers after Colorado landmarks, its name also refered to the forested area along the Palmer Divide between Colorado Springs and Denver, which includes the town of Black Forest.
+The SP was initially made up of eight tall black boxes – a virtual "Black Forest" of computers.
+Following a tradition of naming NCAR computers after Colorado landmarks, its name also referred to a forested area between Colorado Springs and Denver that includes the town of Black Forest.

-In its initial configuration, blackforest had 148 Winterhawk I nodes, each with two processors, and a peak speed of 237 gigaflops.
+In its initial configuration, Blackforest had 148 Winterhawk I nodes, each with two processors, and a peak speed of 237 gigaflops.
 In May 2000, its 148 Winterhawk I nodes were replaced with 151 Winterhawk II nodes, bringing the system's peak speed to 906 gigaflops.